-The Threshold Test, 5-Part Test, assessment of AOBV, heads of consideration, SEPP LEP/DCP requirements are all assessed in section 6 of this report.
+The Threshold Test, 5-Part Test, assessment of AOBV, heads of consideration, SEPP LEP/DCP requirements are all assessed in Section 4 of this report.

-1.2.4 Manly Local Environment Plan, MLEP 2013
+1.2.3 Northern Beaches (Manly) Local Environment Plan, MLEP 2013

-The proposal has been assessed against the following Local Government provisions: Manly LEP Clause 6.5 (Terrestrial Biodiversity) - Manly DCP Clause 5.3.2.1 (Threatened Species and Critical Habitat Lands) - Manly DCP Clause Manly DCP Clause 3.3.1.iv) (Landscaping in Bandicoot Habitat).
+The development proposal has been assessed against the following Local Government provisions: Manly LEP Clause 6.5 (Terrestrial Biodiversity) - Manly DCP Clause 5.3.2.1 (Threatened Species and Critical Habitat Lands) - Manly DCP Clause Manly DCP Clause 3.3.1.iv) (Landscaping in Bandicoot Habitat).

 The Manly (Northern Beaches Council) Local Environment Plan's (2013) 'Terrestrial Biodiversity Map' identifies this property as having high terrestrial biodiversity value.
 Development applications in the mapped area require consideration of Clause 6.5 (3) and (4) 'Terrestrial Biodiversity' (Manly LEP 2013).
-Development proposals need to be consistent with the objectives of this Clause and include appropriate measures to avoid, minimise or mitigate possible impacts of the development on biodiversity.
+Development proposals need to be consistent with the objectives of this clause and include appropriate measures to avoid, minimise or mitigate possible impacts of the development on biodiversity.